The 10 Best Mini Food Processors

 video play icon

 This wiki has been updated 35 times since it was first published in October of 2017.
 If you work full-time, spending half the evening chopping, slicing, and mixing ingredients probably doesn't sound enticing.
 But you can still enjoy healthy, home-cooked meals during the week if you have one of these mini food processors, which come in a variety of styles and take all the hard work out of food prep.
 They're perfect for everything from dicing onions to making guacamole and pesto.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. KitchenAid KFC3516